SEL-Columbia/blog.formhub.org/_posts/2013-06-26-formhub-supports-odk-briefcase.markdown

 # Formhub supports ODK Briefcase

-ODK Briefcase is used to gather and export data from an ODK Aggregate server e.g [formhub.org](https://formhub.org) or from ODK Collect when you are offline.
+ODK Briefcase is used to gather and export data from an ODK Aggregate server e.g [formhub.org](https://formhub.org) or from ODK Collect when you are offline

+ODK Briefcase can:

-*   Export forms with submissions from formhub (ODK Aggregate) - PULL
+1. Export forms with submissions from formhub (ODK Aggregate) - PULL

 *  Make bulk submission to formhub (ODK Aggregate) - PUSH

 *  CSV exports of submission data